The Voluntary Choir

 For more information about opportunities for boys, teenagers and adults, feel free to contact our Choirmaster, James Luxton (Cathedral Sub-Assistant Organist) at any time: email@example.com or 01905 732918.
 He is always glad to meet potential singers and give an informal vocal assessment.

-Click here for the Spring 2014 dates list.
+Click here for the Summer 2014 dates list.

 Our recent CD, Be thou my Vision, is now available, a beautifully recorded mix of familiar and less-familiar choral pieces drawn from the choir’s extensive year-round repertoire, including a number of Christmas items.
 Copies are available from the Cathedral Shop, or from one of the Cathedral music staff.